svalinn/moab_tools/README.md

    ```git clone https://github.com/pshriwise/moab_tools```

 2) go to `/moab_tools/make_watertight/` and update the Makefile so that the first line reads:

    ```include /path/to/MOAB/install/lib/moab.make```

+   or create an environment variable MOAB_MAKE with this path

 3) run `make` in this directory